Everyone needs a PLACE2TALK

 Welcome image

 Do you feel ‘stuck’ in life?
-In a relationship or in your work life.
-Maybe you have been signed off from work, college or university with anxiety or stress.
-Perhaps feeling low and depressed is preventing you from enjoying the ‘sunshine‘ moments of your life.
+Have you been signed off from work, college or university with anxiety or stress.
+Perhaps feeling low or depressed is preventing you from enjoying the ‘sunshine‘ moments of your life.
+For many reasons, life can be messy, often it’s simply not the way we‘d hoped or planned.

 Shame is a common theme, often stemming from childhood.
 It is associated with many negative emotions, such as feelings of anxiety, depression, and low self-esteem and can lead to substance use, self-harm and suicidal behaviours.
 More often than not, shame leads to disconnection, from yourself and your emotions and also from others, leading to isolation.
 Living with shame can be lonely and demoralising however, healing the wounds of shame is possible.